stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

 at the outset and causing some delay while he searched for one of his own.
 When he gave me this, he took my broken pencil and proceeded to sharpen it with a large, horn-handled knife which had been in his belt under his coat.
 Evidently a second pencil-breaking would not profit me greatly.

 What I wrote, I can hardly recall at this date.
 It was largely gibberish, and composed of random scraps of memorised literature when I could think of nothing else to set down.
 I made my handwriting as illegible as I could without destroying its nature as writing;
 for I knew he would be likely to look at the result before commencing his experiment, and realised how he would react to the sight of obvious nonsense.
 The ordeal was a terrible one, and I chafed each second at the slowness of the train.
-In the past I had often whistled a brisk gallop to the sprightly "tac " of wheels on rails, but now the tempo seemed slowed down to that of a funeral march--my funeral march, I grimly reflected.
+In the past I had often whistled a brisk gallop to the sprightly _"tac"_ of wheels on rails, but now the tempo seemed slowed down to that of a funeral march--my funeral march, I grimly reflected.

 My ruse worked till I had covered over four pages, six by nine; when at last the madman drew out his watch and told me I could have but five minutes more.
 What should I do next?
 I was hastily going through the form of concluding the will when a new idea struck me.
 Ending with a flourish and handing him the finished sheets, which he thrust carelessly into his left-hand coat pocket, I reminded him of my influential Sacramento friends who would be so much interested in his invention.

-  "Oughtn't I to give you a letter of introduction to them? " I said "Oughtn't I to make a signed sketch and description of your executioner so that they'll grant you a cordial hearing?
-They can make you famous, you know--and there's no question at all but that they'll adopt your method for the state of California if they hear of it through someone like me, whom they know and trust. "
+_"Oughtn't I to give you a letter of introduction to them?"_ I said _"Oughtn't I to make a signed sketch and description of your executioner so that they'll grant you a cordial hearing?
+They can make you famous, you know--and there's no question at all but that they'll adopt your method for the state of California if they hear of it through someone like me, whom they know and trust."_

 I was taking this tack on the chance that his thoughts as a disappointed inventor would let him forget the Aztec-religious side of his mania for a while.
-When he veered to the latter again, I reflected, I would spring the "revelation " and "prophecy ".
+When he veered to the latter again, I reflected, I would spring the _"revelation"_ and _"prophecy"_.
 The scheme worked, for his eyes glowed an eager assent, though he brusquely told me to be quick.
 He further emptied the valise, lifting out a queer-looking congeries of glass cells and coils to which the wire from the helmet was attached, and delivering a fire of running comment too